You are here

 - PMA 4000 - Senior Studio

-- A minimum of two out of three different production laboratories (PMA 1410, 1610, or 2610), one of which must be PMA 2610 – Production Crew Laboratory and totaling three credits, or at least three credits of PMA 2611.
-Production labs cannot be used to fulfill requirement (2).
+- A minimum of two out of four different production laboratories (PMA 1410, 1610, 2510, or 2610), one of which must be PMA 2610 – Production Crew Laboratory and totaling three credits, or at least three credits of PMA 2611.
+Production labs cannot be used to fulfill requirements (2) or (6).

 - One elective course of at least three credits